gmcirco/quickGrid/README.md

 `fit_lgbm` takes the data created by `prep_data` and fits a predictive model using a tree-based boosted model via `lightgbm`.
-While some reasonable defaults are set for the function, it is highly reccomended that users make use of the built-in cross-validation function to help choose hyperparameters that will minimize overfitting.
+While some reasonable defaults are set for the function, it is highly recommended that users make use of the built-in cross-validation function to help choose parameters that will minimize overfitting.
 The `fit_lgbm` function will automatically fit either binary (0, 1), Poisson (0, 1, 2, ..*n*), or regression.
 You can also specify custom models using the parameters listed